-These three highly visible sites are owned by the Fairfax County Park Authority.
-Their location in a highly populated area ensures frequent visitation and threats from development, highway construction, and commercial interests.
-Site registry promotes awareness of the rich natural resources of the area, and all of them are open to the public.
+Huntley Meadows Park is owned and managed by the Fairfax County Park Authority.
+The location in a highly populated area ensures frequent visitation and threats from development, highway construction, and commercial interests.
+Site registry promotes awareness of the rich natural resources of the area.

 Huntley Meadows has recently undergone a restoration project to help reverse the effect of silt from surrounding watersheds filling in the marsh.
 Karla Jamir is the author of the following article from the Potowmack Chapter’s Newsletter:

 The main entrance to Huntley Meadows Park is located at 3701 Lockheed Blvd, several blocks off of Route 1 south of Alexandria.
 This is where the visitor center and path to the boardwalk and wetlands are found.
 The large meadows and western half of the park are accessed via a second entrance on South Kings Highway just above where it intersects with Telegraph Road.
 Coincidentally with the park restoration, an independent construction project to widen Telegraph Road at this corner will give the park a better parking area at this entrance when it is finished.

 At over 1600 acres- almost two and a half square miles – Huntley Meadows is the largest of the parks managed by the Fairfax County Park Authority, and it has the largest freshwater wetland.
 The half mile boardwalk through the treeless central marsh is the most well-known and frequently visited part of the park.
 The diverse and seasonally changing native aquatic plants that grow here and the wildlife they support are obviously precious and rare in highly urbanized northern Virginia.